 CruiseMapper's deckplan services provide cruise deck plans reviews integrated with newest deck layouts and deck legends (company's cabin categories as names and color codes).
-Each page has a separate link to the vessel's cruise cabins review that provides information on all its staterooms (amenities, cabin types, grades) with usually included floor plans and photos.
-Here you can search for a particular ship (via the above search bar) or you can skip the introduction (explanations) and go down directly to our list of large passenger ships' deckplan pages.
+Each page has a separate link to the vessel's passenger cabins' review that provides information on all its staterooms (amenities, cabin types, grades) with usually included floor plans and photos.
+Here you can search for a particular ship (via the above search bar) or you can skip the introduction/explanations and go down directly to our list of large passenger ships' deckplan pages.

-Along with regularly updated officially issued cruise line deck plans, CruiseMapper's cruise deck plans pages also show statistical information on passenger shipping vessels (including ferries).
+Along with regularly updated officially issued cruise line deck plans, CruiseMapper's deck plans pages also show statistical information on passenger shipping vessels (including ferries).
 All pages are organized as "ship review" articles.
 You will know what is what, where (location on deck), serving what (functions), operates how and when (review of all onboard venues as activities, amenities, operational hours, special features).

 Most of CruiseMapper's ship deck plan pages also review the vessels' newest upgrades/latest refurbishment changes.
 All dining venues (restaurants and food bars) reviews also contain basic menu/cuisine information, and whether the dining options are complimentary, at fee/surcharge PP or a-la-carte-priced.